U.S. stocks retreat from record highs, dollar dips

 On Monday, the Nasdaq broke above 5,000 mark for the first time in 15 years, while the Dow and S&P 500 set record closing highs. [.N]

-The euro firmed against the dollar but weakened versus the yen before details on Thursday from the European Central Bank on its 1.1 trillion euro bond-purchase programme.
-It was down 0.1 percent at $1.11740 and 0.42 percent lower at 133.750 yen.
+The euro firmed against the dollar but weakened versus the yen before details on Thursday from the European Central Bank on its 1.1 trillion euro bond-purchase program.
+It was down 0.1 percent at $1.11740 EUR=EBS and 0.42 percent lower at 133.750 yen EURJPY=EBS.

 With the impending start of the ECB's effort to jump-start the region's economy, peripheral euro zone yields hovered near record lows.
-U.S. Treasuries were under pressure, with benchmark yields rising to 2.122 percent due to higher-yielding corporate supply, led by a $21 billion deal from Actavis.
+U.S. Treasuries were under pressure, with benchmark yields rising to 2.122 percent US10YT=RR due to higher-yielding corporate supply, led by a $21 billion deal from Actavis ACT.N.
 [US/] [GVD/EUR] [USC/]

 Oil rose in choppy trading as fighting in Libya and signs of stronger global demand outweighed persistent concerns about a supply glut.
 [O/R]